 A: There are two safe ways to thaw a turkey.
 The easiest way is to put a roasting pan under it and thaw in the refrigerator.
 Allow about 1 day for every 4 pounds.
 In other words, a 20-pounder will take 5 days.
 The second way to safely defrost a turkey is to make sure there are no tears in the wrapping, then submerge it in a sink, food-safe pail, or large basin filled with cold water (40 degrees F or less).
 It’s a good idea to put the turkey in a large resealable plastic bag so the water and turkey juices don not mingle.
 Allow about 45 minutes per pound.
 Be sure to drain and change the water every 30 minutes.

 A: Brining a turkey adds more flavor and juiciness than any other method we have tried.
 Brining allows you to season your turkey from the inside out before cooking, and who doesn't want yummy flavor in every single bite?
 A simple brine is 1 gallon cold water, 1 cup kosher salt, 1/2 cup brown sugar and any additional seasonings you'd like.
 We recommend peppercorns, thyme, bay leaves, rosemary, or garlic.
 Or, you could just make it easy and use our Traeger Orange Brine & Turkey Rub Kit to guarantee great flavor every time.
-To learn more about brining turkeys, check out this post for in-depth info.

 A: Opinion on this varies, but we recommend no less than 16 and no more than 32 hours.
 We find 24 hours is the perfect amount of time to add the right amount of flavor without the turkey getting too salty.